Tree Service Waukesha Uses for Expert Tree Disease Treatment and Pest Control

 Once a tree has been infested by EAB, the chances of the tree surviving decrease drastically.
 It requires a certified arborist with a lot of experience dealing with EAB to assess whether treatment will be successful.
 If the tree can be saved, we make every effort to do so.
 In some cases, though, the damage done by these insects is too extensive and the tree needs to be removed before it topples over on a house or a car.

 The first sign of an emerald ash borer infestation is a noticeable loss of foliage in the tree's canopy - the uppermost portion of the tree.
 If you notice fewer leaves in the canopy, it's likely you have an infestation of the emerald ash borer and should contact a Certified Arborist at Russ’s Tree Service.
 If more than half of the canopy is gone, however, it's probably too late to save the tree.
 In such cases, you should have the tree removed to prevent the spread of the emerald ash borer.

-As you can see in the photo to the right, these insects can damage the internal structure of a tree to the point it can easily fall over in a storm.
-When this is the case, our Milwaukee tree removal specialists cut down and haul away the tree, taking every precaution possible to avoid insects in the tree becoming dislodged and migrating to other nearby ash trees.
+If an ash tree cannot be saved, our Milwaukee tree removal specialists cut down and haul away the tree, taking every precaution possible to avoid insects in the tree becoming dislodged and migrating to other nearby ash trees.

 How to Recognize Signs of an Emerald Ash Borer Infestation